+Are you looking for the best childrens walking boots?
 We love getting outdoors and hiking as a family.
 From the short Peak District walks on our doorstep to more challenging multi day treks, such as the 5 day trek to Poon Hill in Nepal’s Himalayas.
-Our boys are now 3 and 5 years old and they can easily manage 8 km hikes, which I think is pretty good going, especially for our youngest.
-Their hiking stamina has also proved helpful for our European city breaks.
-I couldn’t believe how much walking they did on our recent trips to Lisbon and Nuremberg!
+Our boys are now 4 and 5 years old and they can easily manage 10 km hikes, which I think is pretty good going, especially for our youngest.
+Plus, their hiking stamina has also proved helpful for our European city breaks.

 View this post on Instagram